 Henry Stedman the author of Kilimanjaro, the most comprehensive book on Mount Kilimanjaro, has written that our operator/local partner has "a reputation for reliability and an impressively high standard of treks" and amongst the large number of climbing companies is "one of the best on the mountain."

 WHY RONGAI AND LEMOSHO?

-We climb Kilimanjaro using the Rongai and Lemosho routes instead of Marangu or Machame because:
+We climb Kilimanjaro using the Rongai and Lemosho routes in Tanzania instead of Marangu or Machame because:

 - Both are quiet, wilderness routes, well away from the crowded climbs.
-Only 10% of Kilimanjaro climbers ascend by these two routes.
+Only 10% of those climbing Kilimanjaro climbers ascend by these two routes.